GenomiqueENS/toulligQC/README.md

 ToulligQC is a program written in Python and developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biologie of the Ecole Normale Superieure (IBENS)](http://www.ibens.ens.fr/).

 This program is dedicated to the QC analyses of Oxford Nanopore runs.
-Moreover it is adapted to RNA-Seq along with DNA-Seq.
+Moreover it is adapted to RNA-Seq along with DNA-Seq and it is compatible with 1Dsquare runs.
 It partly relies on the summary file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
 It also needs a single FAST5 file (to catch the flowcell Id and the run date) and the Albacore outputted FASTQ file (to compute the sequence statistics).
 ToulligQC can take barcoding samples into account with a samplesheet.csv describing the barcodes used.